Press, Reviews, Interviews

 The Museum of Dust

-The Museum of Dust is a shadowy, incorporeal, antipodean meta-institution that attempted to acquire the Zymoglyphic Museum for its Wunderkammer collection in 2006.
+The Museum of Dust was a shadowy, incorporeal, antipodean meta-institution that attempted to acquire the Zymoglyphic Museum for its Wunderkammer collection in 2006.
 It has since returned to its original mission of "gathering dust."

 More from the Blogosphere